Poverty in the United States: Poverty income thresholds

 The poverty income thresholds originate from work done by Mollie Orshansky, an American economist working for the Social Security Administration.
 Orshansky introduced the poverty thresholds in a 1963 Social Security Bulletin article, "Children of the Poor."

 The "Basic Seven", a food plan developed by the United States Department of Agriculture.

 Orshansky based her thresholds on work she had done with the economy food plan while at the USDA.
 According to the USDA's 1955 Household Food Consumption Survey, families of three or more people spent one-third of their after-tax income on food.
 For these families, poverty thresholds were set at three times the cost of the economy food plan.
 Different procedures were used for calculating poverty thresholds for two-person households and persons living alone.

-Her work appeared at an opportune moment, as President Johnson declared the war on poverty just six months later—and Orshansky's work offered a numerical way to measure progress in this effort.
+Her work appeared at an opportune moment, as President Johnson declared the War on Poverty just six months later—and Orshansky's work offered a numerical way to measure progress in this effort.
 The newly formed Office of Economic Opportunity (OEO) adopted the Orshansky poverty thresholds for statistical, planning, and budgetary purposes in May 1965.
 Officials at the OEO were enthusiastic; as research director Joseph Kershaw remarked, "Mollie Orshansky says that when you have more people in the family, you need more money.
 Isn't that sensible?"

 Officials at the Social Security Administration began to plan on how to adjust poverty thresholds for changes in the standard of living.
 The Bureau of the Budget resisted these changes, but formed an interagency committee that, in 1969, decided that poverty thresholds would be adjusted for inflation by being tied to the Consumer Price Index, rather than changes in the standard of living.
 In August 1969, the Bureau of the Budget designated these revised thresholds as the federal government's official definition of poverty.

 Apart from minor changes in 1981 that changed the number of thresholds from 124 to 48, poverty thresholds have remained static for the past fifty years despite criticism that the thresholds may not be completely accurate.
 Although the poverty thresholds assumes that the average household of three spends one-third of its budget on food, more recent surveys have shown that that number has decreased to one-fifth in the 1980s and one-sixth by the 1990s.
-If the poverty thresholds were recalculated based on the share of household budgets taken by food costs as of 2008, the economy food budget multiplier would have been 7.8 rather than 3, greatly increasing the thresholds.
+If the poverty thresholds were recalculated based on the share of household budgets taken by food costs as of 2008, the economy food budget multiplier would have been 7.8 rather than 3, greatly increasing the thresholds by a factor of 2.6.